Paris Notre Dame Gargoyles

 Protective gargoyles Notre Dame cathedral

-Their grotesque and fantastical appearances conveyed religious messages : their forms also as a visual warning to the faithful.
+Their grotesque and fantastical appearances conveyed religious messages.
+Their forms were a visual warning to the faithful.
 Positioned on the exterior of the cathedral, they symbolized the sinful world outside, in contrast to the purity and holiness found within.
 This was a reminder that faith was a refuge from sin and temptation.

 Chimeras at Notre Dame cathedral